 With early detection and treatment women are beating breast cancer.
 Yet many don’t receive an annual screening.
 The main barriers that women often express include lack of time, money and a false sense of risk.

 Lack of Time

 According to the research, the number one reason women do not have a mammogram is lack of time.
 Women feel they are too busy or do not have the necessary resources to fit a mammogram into their busy schedule.
 Most exams last only 20 minutes.
 Franciscan St. Francis Health offers imaging centers throughout central Indiana to provide better access.
-And, during Mammothon, we are offering extended screening hours every Friday in October to make it easier for women to schedule convenient appointments.
+And, during Mammothon, we are offering extended screening hours to make it easier for women to schedule convenient appointments.

 Another common barrier reported is a lack of insurance or limited funds.
 Most insurance companies cover all or part of the cost of an annual screening exam.
 Understanding that many people do not have insurance, we work with the Little Red Door Cancer Agency to provide financial assistance to those who qualify.
 For more information, call (317) 925-5595 or visit www.littlereddoor.org.